 Megan Alvina, a Senior Family Studies student, shows her love for Texas Woman’s University in a very personal way.
 She named her new child, born November 2017, Elijah Lowry Alvaro Alvina.
 Her family’s apartment at Lowry Woods on campus has truly become a home and they wanted to pay homage to TWU for welcoming them into the TWU family.
 Between classes, studying and a busy family life Megan discovered a passion, the student organization known as SPARK.

 Meet Schyler Jones

-“It’s all about time management,” Schyler Jones said when talking about the balancing act that is her life as a scholar athlete at Texas Woman’s University.
-As a Senior majoring in Elementary Education, Schyler maintains her schoolwork at an honors level, is a member of multiple student organizations and completes four hours of training five days a week as a member of the TWU award-winning gymnastics team, to name just a few of her many commitments.
+Schyler Jones is a bold standout on the TWU Pioneer Gymnastics National Championship team.
+Majoring in Elementary Education, Schyler maintains her schoolwork at an honors level, is a member of multiple student organizations and completes four hours of training five days a week as a member of the gymnastics team, to name just a few of her many commitments.

 Meet Nikki Perez